 Well its been a while since I have blogged and here I am yet again, with another vegan burger creation.
 I have to say I am quite proud of this one.
 There is nothing quite like this in Wales, United Kingdom, hence one of the reasons I am proud of it, the other is its been so darn popular.
 Its simply made with red sweet potatoes, red chilli flakes and jalapenos.
 Its been described by some people as a 'firecracker of a burger' as its sets a little fire on your tongue.
 I certainly have to agree.

 Personally I like to top the Red Dragon Burger further with some more pickled jalapenos because I do like it hot.
 I also recommend (that is of course if you can get your hands on it) slathering it further with some red hot Welsh mustard.
-If you don't like it that hot, you can mellow this Red Dragon Burger with some mayonnaise or home-made coleslaw.
+If you don't like it that hot, you can mellow this Red Dragon Burger with some vegan mayonnaise (see recipe below) or home-made coleslaw.

 If you love the sound of my Welsh Red Dragon Burger, then you may want to check out some of my other veggie burger delights such as my Bloody Valentines Beetroot Burger, Parsnip burger enhanced with fenugreek, sharp green apples, Aloo Chaat Masala Burger, Garlic Mushroom Burger as well as those mild mannered ones made with pumpkins and butternut squash.
 I've even been inspired to make some Scottish inspired ones such as my Haggis Burger that I featured for St Andrews day and Burns Night and Day Menu.